 The Richemont Financial Company, specializing in the luxury industry, was founded in 1988 by the South African billionaire Johann Rupert when the Rupert family separated their foreign assets from their South African assets in order to avoid international sanctions targeting the apartheid regime.
 The group launched with actions in Cartier Monde SA and Rothmans International.
 In the 1990s, the group’s activities were divided into two areas: Rothmans International for tobacco and Vendôme Luxury Group for fashion and luxury.
 In 2008, Richemont took a strategic turn and chose to focus only on luxury.
 Perrin retired in December 2003 but remained a director of SCI Financière Richemont and continued to advise the group.

 The following is from Richemont’s 2019 corporate social responsibility report: “It shows how we meet our commitments and describes how we manage our social, ethical and environmental impacts.
 As a responsible luxury goods company, we seek to improve life at all levels of the luxury value chain.
 Among the highlights of the year were the development of our transformational CSR strategy, an updated review of materiality and significant developments within the Responsible Jewelry Council.
-In addition, our Houses collaborated with WWF in its examination of the main Swiss watchmaking and jewelry companies.”
+In addition, our companies collaborated with WWF in its examination of the main Swiss watchmaking and jewelry companies.”

 It’s clearly vital for Survival, as well as for WWF, to denounce the luxury gold industry, dirty blood gold that destroys forests and indigenous lives, instead of collaborating with them…